pSahoo-456/AI-powerd-Tender-Document-Evalution/README.md

 2. Ensure the `pytesseract` package is installed
 3. Set the correct Tesseract executable path in the system PATH

+### Streamlit Deployment Issues

+If you encounter dependency installation errors on Streamlit Cloud:
+1. Use `requirements-streamlit.txt` instead of `requirements.txt`
+2. Check that all package versions are compatible with Streamlit Cloud
+3. Remove any unnecessary or problematic dependencies
+4. Consider using more recent versions of packages that are known to work on Streamlit Cloud

 ## 📁 Project Structure

 ```